1hiteshk/devConnect-web/README.md

 - create separate components
 - react router dom for routing , at root level
 - children routes and outlet (nested routing and rendering children in Outlet)
+- created an outlet in Body component
+- created a footer
+- created a login page

 Body